stefani-gifta/wordcloud-repo-topics/README.md

   # Word Cloud Generator for Repository Topics

-  A GitHub Action that reads all (public and private) your repository topics via the GitHub GraphQL API and generates a word cloud SVG.
+  A GitHub Action that reads all your [public and private] repository topics via the GitHub GraphQL API and generates a word cloud SVG.

   ![Topics](topics.svg)